T-Antonis/Predicting_Spotify_Song_Popularity/README.md

 Multiple models were trained and compared, with emphasis on interpretability and robustness across different data splits.

 The project includes:
-- Which attributes affect the popularity of a track through Exploratory Data Analysis
+- Exploratory Data Analysis for extracting useful information about the relationship between features and popularity
 - Data preprocessing
 - Training and comparison of multiple ML models
 - Hyperparameter tuning with GridSearchCV